RajAdwaita/decentralized-_chat_app/README.md

 - The concept of decentralized databases was used.
 - We made use of FileBase.
 <img src="https://3799256445-files.gitbook.io/~/files/v0/b/gitbook-legacy-files/o/assets%2F-Lyjw7dWpiQtUFDa1pO0%2F-MlVccvpdRHiuI8WKdYJ%2F-MlVe8-6AtNdNhXyY1iH%2Fimage.png?alt=media&token=03e10634-f274-453c-b076-4ccf8194b167">
-- Once we login to FileBase, we create our own IPFS-bucket.
+- Once we log in to FileBase, we create our own IPFS bucket (IPFS Storage Network).
+- Download and Install S3FS-FUSE on your OS.
+- Set up an Access Key File for use with it.
+- Use the secret key and the public id to mount the bucket.
+- Clone the provided repo.
+- Run the application.
+- Run it on 2 instances if using localhost, and enjoy the features of real-time chatting.
 -

 Provide instructions and examples for use.
 Include screenshots as needed.